marcveens/homebridge-device-alive/README.md

 </span>

 `homebridge-device-alive` is a plugin for homebridge which allows you to check if a device is online in your network.
-It support both IP addresses and Mac addresses.
+It supports both IP addresses and MAC addresses, but only either of them is used per `device` configuration.
 It uses a Homebridge Motion Sensor accessory to indicate if a device is available on the local network.

 ## Installation